wp-plugins/simple-shortlinks/readme.txt

 == Theme ==

 Here is a basic reference for the template functions provided by Simple Short Links.
+WordPress 3.0+ users, see also wp-includes/link-template.php for more details about the_shortlink().

 `
 /**